 An in-depth look at your menstrual cycle

-- Follicular Stage.
-This stage marks the technical “beginning” of your cycle, and lasts approximately two weeks.
-At this time, your key reproductive hormones, which are estrogen and progesterone, are at the lowest point in your cycle — their levels begin to rise as your cycle progresses.
-The estrogen which was released during the proliferative stage is working its magic in your womb and thickening the lining; toward the end of the follicular stage, that same gradual raise in estrogen will trigger the release of luteinizing hormone, the hormone which is tracked by ovulation prediction tests.
+- Follicular stage.
+This stage marks the technical “beginning” of your cycle and lasts, approximately, two weeks.
+At this time, your key reproductive hormones, which are estrogen and progesterone, are at the lowest point in your cycle — their rising as your cycle progresses.
+The estrogen released during the proliferative stage is now working its magic in your womb and thickening the lining; toward the end of the follicular stage, that same gradual rise in estrogen will trigger the release of the luteinizing hormone, the hormone which is tracked by ovulation prediction tests.
 When your corpus luteum cells (egg follicles) receive luteinizing hormones, ovulation is triggered, and your largest egg — or eggs — release from the ovary to the fallopian tube.2Menstrual Cycle Proliferative And Follicular Phase

-- Ovulation Stage. t this time, your body is actively preparing to become pregnant or menstruate depending on what happens during the next few days.
+- Ovulation stage.
+At this time, your body is actively preparing to become pregnant, or menstruate, depending on what happens during the next few days.
 Both your estrogen and progesterone levels are on the rise, and your cervical mucus is altering itself to play a more effective role in conception, becoming stretchy, translucent, and thin; this is more accommodating to incoming sperm.
-About two weeks into your cycle, when ovulation occurs, the egg or eggs which have been released from your ovary will travel through your fallopian tube and into your uterus.
+About two weeks into your cycle, when ovulation occurs, the egg, or eggs, which have been released from your ovary will travel through your fallopian tube and into your uterus.
 The presence of viable sperm anywhere on this journey could lead to a fertilized egg.
-This is a very brief window of time, which spans approximately half a day to a day, and it can be easy to miss.
-That said, sperm are tough to kill, and they can survive (and fertilize an egg) within your body for about five days.
+This is a very brief window of time, which spans from approximately half a day to a day, and it can be easy to miss.
+That said, sperm are tough to kill and can survive (and fertilize an egg) within your body for about five days.
 This is one reason the rhythm method of preventing pregnancy can sometimes prove ineffective.3Normal Menstrual Cycle and the Control of Ovulation

-- Luteal Stage.
-The penultimate moment in conception; during the luteal phase, your corpus luteum cells, otherwise known as the follicles which released your egg(s), begin to release progesterone rather than estrogen.
-This works to soften the lining of your womb, which creates an environment in the uterus that accommodates implantation.
-Even if an egg has been fertilized, it can take between six and twelve days for implantation to be complete; progesterone levels do continue to rise during this time.
+- Luteal stage.
+The penultimate moment in conception; during the luteal phase, your corpus luteum cells, otherwise known as the follicles which released your egg(s), begin to release progesterone, rather than estrogen.
+This works to soften the lining of your womb, creating an environment in the uterus that accommodates implantation.
+Even if an egg has been fertilized, it can take between six and twelve days for implantation to be complete.
+Progesterone levels continue to rise during this time.
 If implantation has occurred during your luteal stage, a new hormone will quickly make its way into the mix.
-It’s called human chorionic gonadotropin, abbreviated as hCG, and it’s the hormone that triggers a positive pregnancy test.
-If no HCG is detected, the corpus luteum cells shrink up, and the levels of progesterone and estrogen in your body drop.
+This one’s called human chorionic gonadotropin, abbreviated as hCG, and is the hormone that triggers a positive pregnancy test.
+If no hCG is detected, the corpus luteum cells shrink up, and the levels of progesterone and estrogen in your body drop.
 This begins the initiation of menstruation, or the shedding of this softened uterine lining, which is again followed by the proliferative stage as your cycle begins anew.4Normal Menstrual Cycle and the Control of Ovulation